Your Guide to Choosing the Best Places to Live in Chicago

 If You’re the Soul of a Party, Pilsen Is Where You Belong

 If you are a young person who just graduated from college and got his first job, moving alone to another state, this transitional area will satisfy your desire to be where all the action is.
 It is packed with history, and clubs are an integral part of the ambiance, so you’ll never run out of options on what to do in your spare time here or have to worry about relocation depression.

 No matter if you move during the holidays or any other time of the year, the one thing that will instantly catch your eye is the colorful street art that is ever-present in this place; it makes it an urban spot, perfect for young people still hungry for nightlife.
 The cost of living in this area of Chicago is lower than in downtown, so it is a win-win situation.

 Lincoln Park Is One of the Best Places to Live in Chicago If You Want to Raise a Family

-If you want a suburban feel but you may not be that enthusiastic about moving to the suburbs, this might be the perfect place for you, especially if you’re relocating with kids.
-It is an upscale red-brick, colonial-style neighborhood that is perfect for raising a family or settling down for the long run.
+You are relocating to one of the best cities to raise a family in the US, however, if you want a suburban feel but you may not be that enthusiastic about moving to the suburbs, this might be the perfect place for you, especially if you’re relocating with kids.
+Show them a few packing tips and tricks and involve your kids in this relocating adventure, teach them to donate unwanted items.
+It is an upscale red-brick, colonial-style neighborhood that is perfect for raising a family or settling down for the long run because of the general safety of the neighborhood.
 The crime rates in this part are significantly lower than in the rest of the city, and it is very well connected with the best Chicago schools.

 If You’re Seeking Peace and Serenity, One of the Best Places to Live in Chicago Is Lakeview